Stackclash/5e-vault/5. Mechanics/Classes/Paladin.md

 #### Spellcasting Focus

-You can use a holy symbol as a spellcasting focus for your paladin spells.
+You can use a [[5.
+Mechanics/Items/Holy Symbol.md\|holy symbol]] as a spellcasting focus for your paladin spells.

 ### Divine Health (Level 3)